styleguide

 Use Local Variables

 Declare function-specific variables with local.
-Declaration and assignment should be on different lines.

 Ensure that local variables are only seen inside a function and its children by using local when declaring them.
-This avoids polluting the global name space and inadvertently setting variables that may have significance outside the function.
+This avoids polluting the global namespace and inadvertently setting variables that may have significance outside the function.

 Declaration and assignment must be separate statements when the assignment value is provided by a command substitution; as the local builtin does not propagate the exit code from the command substitution.